ArsenOOO7/VkBot/README.md

 # VkBot
-Простой бот группы для обработки сообщений. Используется LongPoll API.
+Simple chat-bot.
+It was made with using VK LongPoll API.